 The human body holds millions of secrets to be discovered.
-With the advancement of science you’d think we’d have discovered everything, but that just simply isn’t the truth.
-So it should be no surprise that there is in fact a vision condition that is completely unexplainable.
+With the advancement of science, you’d think we’d have discovered everything, but that just simply isn’t the truth.
+So, it should be no surprise that there is in fact a vision condition that is completely unexplainable: visual snow.
 Some eye experts even refuse to believe it exists!

 The condition is rare and has left experts divided.
 While some are pushing for more research to be done about this condition to find possible causes and cures, others are convinced that this condition isn’t even real.

 The question is, how do you even know if you have this condition?
-Many people who suffer from visual snow aren’t aware of it until they learn that visual snow is a condition.
-We tend to use ourselves as the pillar of normality; so when the only vision you’ve ever known is visual snow, how are you to know any different?
+Many people who suffer from visual snow aren’t aware of it until they learn that it is a condition.
+We tend to use ourselves as the pillar of normality; so when the only vision you’ve ever known is not perfect, how are you to know any different?

 The name speaks for itself.
 Visual snow causes you to see as if you were looking at a grainy television set, where it looks like it is lightly snowing.
 We all love the sight of some light snowfall as much as the next person, but when it looks like it’s always snowing, it can get a little annoying.

-There are two known types of visual snow: pulse type visual snow and broadband visual snow.
+There are two known types of visual snow: pulse type and broadband.

-Pulse type visual snow is used to describe a type of visual snow where white dots are scattered across a person’s vision like raindrops on a windshield.
+Pulse type is used to describe the type where white dots are scattered across a person’s vision like raindrops on a windshield.
 The dots are far apart and will tend to flicker and can sometimes seem like they’re swirling around.

 This image shows a side by side comparison of the two types of visual snow.
-The two on the left depict pulse type visual snow, while the two on the right show broadband visual snow.
+The two on the left depict pulse type, while the two on the right show broadband.
 However, the image furthest to the right more accurately depicts the broadband type.

 Is Visual Snow Dangerous?

 For the most part, visual snow is not a danger to your eyes.
 In fact, the reason why this condition is so mysterious is because no one knows the true cause of it.